google/proto-quic/src/testing/buildbot/filters/README.md

 Contents of test filter files follow the syntax below:

--   Empty lines are ignored
+-   Empty lines are ignored.
--   Lines starting with the '#' character are treated as comments and ignored.
+-   Any text after '#' on each line is treated as comments and ignored.
 -   All other lines specify a single [test name pattern][gtest_filter].
     -   Negative patterns: Patterns prefixed with the '-' character specify tests to exclude from a test run.